Customizing Cosmetic Packaging: Sustainable options

 Promotes circular economy principles

 PPWR sets minimum PCR percentages for different plastic types.
-PET bottles with 30–50% PCR.
-HDPE bottles with 10–30% PCR.
-PP jars or caps with 10–30% PCR (numbers will slowly increase over the years.)
+For instance, PET bottles should contain 30–50% PCR, while HDPE bottles should have 10–30% PCR.
+PP jars or caps should also contain 10–30% PCR, with numbers expected to increase over the years.

 PPWR does not favor compostable packaging, but it fully supports lightweight, renewable, or mineral-filled materials that remain recyclable in existing EU systems.
 If you use these materials, tell your customers about it.